Navidliverpool/AwsBucketProject4/README.md

 ## <p>*AwsBucketProject4* is a C# Console Application with the target framework of 4.5 which read some data from an AWS bucket and display two sets of data to the output.<p>
-To be able to use the project first you need to clone the repository.
+<p>To be able to use the project first you need to clone the repository.<p>
-You also need to have an access to an AWS bucket which has to contain the same datasets.
+<p>You also need to have an access to an AWS bucket which has to contain the same datasets.<p>
-By adding the AWS bucket secret information such as it's "awsAccessKeyID", "awsSecretAccessKey" and "bucketName" the project will be ready to run.
+<p>By adding the AWS bucket secret information such as it's "awsAccessKeyID", "awsSecretAccessKey" and "bucketName" the project will be ready to run.<p>